boland25/obj-c-hn/Readme.md

-###List of still need to do
+###List of still need to do for future versions
-- implement the pull to refresh
+- add css to the comments to make them larger and easier to read
-- implement the label tap out to outside link
+- on link to article to read, make that open in a UIWebView
+- implement paging for infinite scroll